 Thousands of times a day, domains are bought and transferred between individuals, and domain registrants must provide information about themselves when registering.
 This information gets stored in a WHOIS record associated with the domain.

 WHOIS is a protocol that lets anyone query for ownership information about a domain, IP address, or subnet.
 RiskIQ has a vast database of WHOIS data, which is available to query for registrant information.
 WHOIS records provide information that includes the name, email address, street address, and phone number of the individual who registered the domain.

-Attackers need to establish infrastructure to originate their attack as well as set up servers to communicate with their malware.
+Attackers need to establish an infrastructure to originate their attack as well as set up servers to communicate with their malware.
 Often, attackers register multiple domains at the beginning of an attack campaign for use during all phases of their operations.

 WHOIS data can provide an organization with insight into who is behind an attack campaign.
 Using domain registration information, an organization can unmask an attacker’s infrastructure by linking a suspicious domain to other domains registered using the same or similar information.

 Through RiskIQ’s internet crawls, we have records of billions of pages and the associated HTTP requests.
 Through our vast database of URL intelligence, combined with other industry-leading blacklists and URL data feeds, threat analysts can query a specific URL for any information that RiskIQ has on that URL.
 If RiskIQ does not have any information, the URL will be crawled and evaluated for malicious code, iframes, redirects, or drive-by-downloads that could lead to compromise.